SenthilMuruganJA/THINK-THIS-TIME/LOGIC.md

 This project is initiated for HCL-HACKATHON.
 This APP aims at Automatic Attendence Record System.
-This was developed in order to need the reduce the burden of college Non-Teaching Staffs and instantaneous monitering of students by staff.
+This was developed in order to save time and instantaneous monitering of students by staff.
 ENVIRONMENT NEEDED:
            Windows OS
            Server